-The Society supports three facilities that store brain and spinal cord tissues, spinal fluid, and other specimens from persons who had MS during their lifetimes.
+The Society supports two facilities that store brain and spinal cord tissues, spinal fluid, and other specimens from persons who had MS during their lifetimes.
 These samples are frozen or otherwise preserved very soon after the death of the donors.
 The banked tissues are carefully catalogued along with information about the donor's medical history and are made available to qualified investigators.

-MS DNA Bank
+MS DNA/Bio-Repository Bank